 Here are the main characteristics of organizations at Stage 1 of DevOps maturity:

-• The team creates and updates infrastructure manually, which is time-consuming and prone to errors.
+- The team manually creates and updates infrastructure, a process that is time-consuming and prone to errors.

-The key to getting out of this stage is to educate teams about DevOps practices and remove their resistance to change.
+The key to advancing beyond this stage is to educate teams about DevOps practices and address their resistance to change.
 Consider forming a temporary working group to steer software delivery practices out of silos and start making positive changes to workflows (involve Ops earlier in the SDLC, encourage the use of configuration management tools, add automated tests, etc.).

 Stage 2: DevOps in "Pockets"